NuttidaLab/spikeRNN/docs/contributing.rst

-Contributing to SpikeRNN
+Contributing to spikeRNN
 ================================================

-We welcome contributions to the SpikeRNN framework!
+We welcome contributions to the spikeRNN framework!
 This document provides guidelines for contributing code, documentation, and bug reports.

 Development Setup
 ---------------------------------------------------